 Therefore, we have a situation where on the one hand it appears more ‘profitable’ to have the ability to breed twice if chance often permits this longevity to really materialize (in the bats), but on the other hand, this very ability allows populations to grow fast, and this means that late-produced offspring are, to borrow an economic term, discounted (much less valuable).
-The cancelling out occurs, in other words, because one could argue both ‘for’ and ‘against’ one of the species being the one selected more strongly to survive to breed twice.
-The argument for those who root for the bats: clearly selection to have a robust enough body that can breed twice can only pay off if extrinsic circumstances allow this to be materialized, and they do so three times more often for bats than for mice.
-The counterargument, favouring the idea that mouse populations should instead be selected more strongly: in bats, late-produced offspring are a particularly poor investment, as the good survival of all individuals means that a late-produced young forms a much smaller proportion of the gene pool than an early-produced one.
-In the mice, this penalty is only a third of what it was in the bats.
-The truth is that neither bat nor mice experience stronger selection to breed twice: the factors (3 and 1/3) cancel out.
+The cancelling out reflects the fact that one could argue both ‘for’ and ‘against’ bats being the species that experiences stronger selection to survive to breed twice.
+The argument for those who root for the bats: clearly selection for a robust body that can breed twice only pays off if extrinsic circumstances allow this to be materialized, and extrinsic circumstances do so three times more often for bats than for mice.
+The equally appealing counterargument is that late-produced offspring are a particularly poor investment in bats, as the good survival of all individuals means that a late-produced young forms a much smaller proportion of the gene pool than an early-produced one.
+In the mice, this penalty is only a third of what it is for bats.
+The net truth is that both arguments are valid, but since they are valid simultaneously, the factors (3 and 1/3) cancel out and bats experience exactly as strong selection to breed twice as do mice.

-Mathematically, note that the relative increase in LRS due to the second offspring for bats was given by sB2FsBF=sB.
-If we divide this by the growth rate of the population of slow-senescing bats, λB, to account for their reduced value compared to early offspring, we obtain sBλB=0.21.17 = 0.17.
-Similarly, for mice the increase in LRS due to the second offspring weighted by their reduced value is given by sMλM= 0.17.
-For both mice and bats fitness this term is exactly equal to the increase in the population growth rate relative to the old population growth rate, as can be seen from the Euler-Lotka equation, λslow=sF1+sλslow.
-The growth rate increases by 17% due to the possibility of second set of offspring, and therefore selection to become a slow senescer that can breed again is the same in bats and mice.
-It is worth re-emphasizing that the example works with other sB : sM ratios too (this can be seen by dividing the expressions in the last row of Table 1 with those on the penultimate row; the values of sB and sM simply cancel out, and the values λslow/λfast become identical for the two species.
+In our numerical example (Table 1), the growth rate increases by 17% when shifting from being a fast-senescer to a slow-senescer.
+Importantly, this number applies whether one is a bat or a mouse (from table 1: for mice, λslowλfast=1.171=1.17 and for bats, λslowλfast=3.513=1.17).
+The equally strong growth rate improvement is the reason behind the statement that selection to become a slow senescer is the same in bats and mice, despite the latter being exposed to much higher mortality (lower s) throughout their lives.
+The example works with other sB : sM ratios too, which can be seen by dividing the expressions in the last row of Table 1 with those on the penultimate row.
+The values of sB and sM simply cancel out, and the values λslow/λfast become identical for the two species.

 To conclude, even though being able to delay senescence until after the 2nd breeding attempt (instead of dying after the 1st) benefits bat LRS much more than mice if surviving to breed is more likely for bats, LRS fails as a predictor of selection because it does not take into account that late-produced offspring are also less valuable than the early-produced ones — and this decline in value is much faster for the species that, by virtue of its high survival, has faster population growth.
 Since we assumed that higher survival directly translates into a higher growth rate, the ‘penalty’ of placing offspring late into the population is far greater for bats than for mice.
 These two effects (better improvement in LRS, and the larger penalty) cancel each other out exactly.
 The outcome is the ‘null result’: selection for slow life-histories (against senescence) is equally strong in the bat and the mouse population.